platformsh/platformsh-docs/docs/src/guides/wordpress/composer/_index.md

 ---

 Using Composer is not traditionally the norm for WordPress development, but it is strongly recommended when deploying on Platform.sh.
+This guide is intended to provide an overview of why using Composer - including adding modules and themes locally as packages, as well as updating WordPress itself - is recommended.

+## Why use Composer

-Like any other application, your WordPress site is most secure when you can ensure repeatable builds and commitable updates to your dependencies.
-Your infrastructure is committed through a set of configuration files which specifiy which version of PHP and MariaDB you want to use, and Composer provides the best way to make sure that your versions of WordPress core and your plugins are tied to your commit history in the same way.
+Like any other application, your WordPress site is most secure when you can ensure repeatable builds and commitable updates for both your code and its dependencies.
+On Platform.sh, your infrastructure is committed through a set of configuration files which specifiy which version of PHP and MariaDB you want to use, because that's the best way to ensure that infrastructure remains consistent when developing new features.

+WordPress core, as well as its themes in plugins, should ideally work the same way, but very often this is not the case.
+WordPress's adminintration panel provides one-click buttons to update all of these components when they are out of date, or otherwise expects write access to the file system to make configuration changes at runtime.
+Developing this has has it's consequences, however.

+First off, you are not always going to have write access to the file system at runtime (which is the case for Platform.sh), so depending on this mechanism for updates and configuration changes is entirely restricted for many hosting solutions.
+On the other hand, if you *do* have write access at runtime where you're hosting currently, allowing a module or theme is a security risk if the source is unknown.

+But, taking it back to the previous paragraphs, updating WordPress core or its modules at runtime decouples the state of your site from the code in your repository.
+A colleague working on a new feature on their local clone of the project could very well be a full major version behind the live site, introducing bugs with unknown (and more importantly, untested) consequences completely as a result of this workflow.

+## Advantages of using Composer

+Given the points raised above, managing your WordPress site with Composer has clear advantages.
+First, it allows you to explicitly define your dependencies in a committed file (`composer.lock`).
+This lock file is generated from a more descriptive list of dependency constraints (`composer.json`) when your dependencies are installed, and it becomes a part of your project's commit history.
+From then on, any new branch will work from the identical collection of dependencies, down to the exact minor version.
+It does not matter at that point who contributes to the project or even where it is deployed, it's the same code for everyone everywhere.

+Composer also removes the need to commit large numbers of external code in your repository.
+In the case of WordPress, *not* using Composer will often require you to commit all of the code for a theme, and even for WordPress core itself, in your own project.
+Besides making the repository unnecessarily large and slow to clone, updating these copies becomes version control management that nobody needs to deal with.

+---

+and it also provides the best way to make sure that your versions of WordPress core and your plugins are tied to your commit history in the same way.

-Also, Platform.sh's build and deploy pipeline prevents write access to the file system post-build, and it's here where plugins that cannot be downloaded via Composer fail, since many require write acccess to their own file system as part of their setup process.
+Additionally, Platform.sh's build and deploy pipeline prevents write access to the file system at runtime, and it's here where plugins that cannot be downloaded via Composer fail since many require write acccess to their own file system as part of their setup process.

 ## Why use Composer